Management of Organisational Change Policy and Procedure

 5. Voluntary Retirement and Voluntary Severance

-5.1 The University will give full consideration to the scope to achieve the necessary reduction in the number of staff employed, through voluntary severance and voluntary retirement.
+5.1 The University will give full consideration to the scope to achieve the necessary reduction in the number of colleagues employed, through voluntary severance and voluntary retirement.

 5.2 Requests for voluntary severance will be accepted solely at the discretion of the University.
 In considering such requests, the University will be guided by the institutional interest and financial considerations.

 5.3 Members of colleagues considered for voluntary severance may be eligible to receive a severance payment and/or pension supplementation according to the rules of the members’ pension scheme.
 In cases of voluntary severance the terms of any enhancement to the Statutory Redundancy payment will be made at the University’s discretion and may vary depending upon the circumstances of each redundancy proposal, taking account of equality and value for money considerations as appropriate.
 In the case of early retirement, any pension entitlement will be determined by the rules of the member’s pension scheme.

 5.4 The University will consult with the relevant recognised Trade Union(s) on the terms of each scheme.
 Whilst minimum terms will normally be agreed for each redundancy proposal the University retains the right to offer additional terms on a case by case basis as appropriate.

 5.5 Voluntary severance may also be considered when major restructuring exercises result in significant or substantive changes to roles even where the organisational change does not result in an overall reduction in headcount.